state-hiu/hiu.state.gov/guides/_posts/0100-01-05-open-geo-data.md

 Make sure to save your changes and double check the layer from it's detail page.

-### Step 5: Update Data.Gov
+### Step 5: Update DATA.GOV

-Data.Gov automatically harvests from GeoNode every 24 hours, so no additional work is required.
+DATA.GOV automatically harvests from GeoNode every 24 hours, so no additional work is required.
 The harvest description is at [http://catalog.data.gov/harvest/geonode-state-csw](http://catalog.data.gov/harvest/geonode-state-csw).

 ### Step 6: Update HDX